 According to the Federal Reserve, Black and Hispanic Americans have lower credit scores when compared to white and Asian Americans.
 They are also more likely to be categorized as risky by insurers, according to the Federal Trade Commission (FTC).
+66 It's like in football," Williams says.
 "You have to go 10 yards to get a first down, but for the team that's African American, you're going to have to go 20 yards to get a first down.
 That's not a level playing field in my estimation."